clinia/clinia-client-javascript/README.md

 For use cases where one wants to search through all indexes, the client provides methods to search directly, without using the `Index` interface.

-## Search suggestions (Autocomplete)
+## Query suggestions (Autocomplete)

-For use cases where one wants to get search suggestions based on a user input, the client provides methods to autocomplete queries based on the content of one's database.
-Typical use cases usually follow search suggestions with an actual search using the provided suggestion as search query.
+For use cases where one wants to get query suggestions based on a user input, the client provides methods to autocomplete queries based on the content of one's database.
+Typical use cases usually follow query suggestions with an actual search using the provided suggestion as search query.

 ## Place suggestions (Autocomplete)